Haval H9 VS Skoda Kodiaq

 The safety story starts with dual front and front-side airbags, as well as curtain bags that stretch across all three rows.
 You'll also find a revising camera, as well as front and rear parking sensors.

 Happily, Haval has also embraced the newer technologies, so you'll get lane-departure warning, rear cross-traffic alert and blind-spot monitoring.
 Off-road, hill descent control is standard, and Haval claims a safe fording depth of 700mm.

 The H9 received a four-star ANCAP crash rating when the outgoing model was tested in 2015.

-For child seats you’ll find two ISOFIX points and three top tether mounts in the second row.
-Those third-row seats don’t have child seat anchorage points.
+For child seats you’ll find three top tethers and two ISOFIX points across the second row.
+Third row seats don’t have anchor points.

 The Kodiaq RS is covered by Skoda’s five-year/unlimited km warranty.
 While Skoda has not released a guide to the servicing costs (expect this closer to the SUV’s arrival in March 2020) the Sportline grade below the RS needs to be serviced every 15,000km/12 months, with the first visit priced at $331, the second at $421 and the third at $601.